centminmod/centminmod-juicefs/readme.md

 ## Manually Starting JuiceFS S3 Gateway

-Manually starting created JuiceFS S3 Gateway
+Manually starting created JuiceFS S3 Gateway.
+Note for Cloudflare R2, you need to [disable automatica metadata backups](https://juicefs.com/docs/community/how_to_setup_object_storage/#r2) with `--backup-meta 0`.
+Otherwise, for non-R2 S3 providers, you can set `--backup-meta 1h`.

 Private local access only: